autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 [AutoGluon-Tabular: Robust and Accurate AutoML for Structured Data](https://arxiv.org/abs/2003.06505). *Arxiv*, 2020.

-### How to view more detailed logs of what is happening during fit?
+### How can I view more detailed logs of what is happening during fit?

 Specify the argument `verbosity = 4` in `fit()`.